-A personality disorder is characterised by a long-term and pervasive pattern of thoughts, emotions and behaviours that cause distress and interfere with someone’s ability to cope in many different areas of their life.
+People with a personality disorder have long-term and pervasive pattern of thoughts, emotions and behaviours that cause distress and interfere with their ability to cope in many different areas of their life.

 Many people with personality disorders have long-term difficulties with relationships, sustaining work, or substance abuse.
 They may also have other mental disorders such as depression or anxiety disorders.